cymourad/diy-ventilator/mech/README.md

 * This is the source of Oxygen to regulate FiO2 higer than 21%.
 The regulator controls the pressure going out of the compressed oxygen tank to (typically) 3-5 bar.
 While
 * These parts can be purchased or rented.
 They are standard parts so any combination should work.
 An example of the flow meter and regulator can be found [here](https://www.emrn.ca/en/respiratory/oxygen-regulators/o-two-oxygen-regulator-0-25-lpm-all-brass.html).

-### Y-Piece
+### Y-Piece with non-return valves
-* This piece converges the airflow coming from the blower with the oxygen coming from the tank into one flow going to the proximal flow sensor (maybe it should be with non-return valves for each input stream to stay safe).
+* This piece converges the airflow coming from the blower with the oxygen coming from the tank into one flow going to the proximal flow sensor.
+It has a non-return valves for each input stream lest one becomes faulty and overcomes flow of the other one.
 * Can be purchased [here](https://www.biodex.com/nuclear-medicine/products/lung-ventilation-systems/xenon-disposables/y-connector).

 ### Proximal Flow Sensor (Sensirion SFM3300-AW)